ivarhuni/BestOff/README.md

 code generator to Swift Decodable and input a sample json.
 Highly recommend it!

-The app is written in MVVM and uses ReactiveKit and Bond for databindings:
+The app is written in MVVM and uses ReactiveKit and Bond for UI databinding:

   https://github.com/DeclarativeHub/ReactiveKit
   https://github.com/DeclarativeHub/Bond